What is a Balanced Scorecard?

 10. What are the benefits of using a Balanced Scorecard?

-The Balanced Scorecard provides a comprehensive view of performance, improves strategic alignment, fosters better decision-making, and enhances accountability within the organization.
+The Balanced Scorecard provides a comprehensive view of performance, improves strategic alignment, fosters better decision-making, and enhances accountability within the organisation.

 11. Can small businesses use the Balanced Scorecard?

-Yes, small businesses can effectively use the Balanced Scorecard to align their operations with strategic goals and improve overall performance, making it a flexible tool for organizations of any size.
+Yes, small businesses can effectively use the Balanced Scorecard to align their operations with strategic goals and improve overall performance, making it a flexible tool for organisations of any size.

 12. What role does leadership play in the success of the Balanced Scorecard?